masikol/kromsatel/README.md

 ### Description

 A script for preprocessing raw reads obtained using [ARTIC's protocol](https://artic.network/ncov-2019) for sequencing SARS-CoV-2 genome.
-Here, "preprocessing" stands for splitting concatemer reads into consistent fragments according to primer scheme described in the [protocol](https://artic.network/ncov-2019).
+Here, "preprocessing" stands for splitting chimeric reads into consistent fragments according to primer scheme described in the [protocol](https://artic.network/ncov-2019) (or according to your own primer scheme).

 Brief description of the algorithm:

 1. Align given read against amplicons using `blastn` program from BLAST+ toolkit (discontiguous megablast is used).

-2. Extract alignments, which simultaneously:
+2. Extract alignments, which do not overlap within the read and are long enough (see section "Options" about this "long enough").
-    - Do start and/or end at 5'- and/or 3'-terminus of any amplicon.
-    - Do not overlap within the read.

 3. Split the read into these aligned non-overlapping fragments (major amplicons are preferred).